intel/mlir-extensions/docs/rfcs/XeTile.md

 ```

 ## Internal Operations to support gradual lowering
 The 2D XeTile IR needs to be lowered in an intermediate form to support `blocking` optimization.
 The `blocking` optimization loads the tile in blocks and feed the block to matrix hardware.
 Since the load block size and matrix hardware size are not necessary same, we need to represent the data block in some form to assist the optimization.
-Conceptually, when a 2D tile data being loaded with a specified block size, the vector presented the 2D tile in 4D block layout.
+Conceptually, when a 2D tile data being loaded with a specified block size, the vector represents the 2D tile in 4D block layout.
 So we uses 4D dimension vector to describe the data being loaded with the block size.

 `init_tile` with an `inner_block` for 2D block access of the base matrix.
 The `inner_blocks` attribute describes the block size for each memory load and store operation when the tile is being loaded.
 The block size for load may be larger than the block size for MMA operation.
 The output tile carries the `inner_block` attribute in its attribute set.